 Hackers spend far more time inside a network now than they used to.
 The average number of days is close to 50.
 “What are they doing?,” you might ask?
 They are finding your important data and pulling it out of your network a little bit at a time, so you don’t know they’re doing it.
 They’re prepping to encrypt your servers.
 They’re modifying or deleting your backups.
 They’re building backdoors into your systems, especially AD.
 They are infecting your domain controllers with their toolsets.

-This fundamentally changes how you must approach recovering AD.
+This fundamentally changes how you must approach Active Directory recovery.

 Why Does It Change Our Approach?